-Challenge No 1: Delayed/Missed Deliveries
+Challenge 1: Delayed/Missed Deliveries

-Challenge No 2: False Delivery Claims
+Challenge 2: False Delivery Claims

-Challenge No 3: Competitive Delivery Costs
+Challenge 3: Competitive Delivery Costs

 Last mile delivery comes at a price.
 But to find a delivery service which is fast and affordable is a challenge.
 Customer decision also depends on the shipping cost he is charged on making an online purchase.
-Hence, last mile delivery needs to be fast to ensure SLAs are met and the shipping cost needs to be affordable to customers at the same time.
+Hence, last mile delivery needs to be fast to ensure SLAs are met, and the shipping cost needs to be affordable to customers at the same time.
 Overall, your delivery costs need to be competitive to attract customers.
 This often poses a challenge for companies to zero down on the right pricing model.

-Challenge No 4: Balancing Delivery Density
+Challenge 4: Balancing Delivery Density

 This is where technology in the form of intelligent scheduling software comes to the rescue.
 To manage the load of increasing delivery requests, companies can make use of dynamic scheduling software to triage the delivery request.
 This means prioritized deliveries get addressed first.
 Scheduling can also be done based on area and manpower available to see how to get the best delivery coverage at an optimal level.

-Challenge No 5: Poor Customer Engagement
+Challenge 5: Poor Customer Engagement

-Once the customer has placed an order, he expects in return to be communicated about all the details about the package delivery.
+Once the customer has placed an order, he expects in return to be communicated about all the details of the package delivery.
 Many times, companies fail to provide this very important communication channel to customers to easily track their package with real time updates.
 In the absence of a transparent exchange of delivery information, the customer turns irate and restless.
 This means your delivery experience is taking a beating.

-The easiest way to address this issue, is to provide customers with real-time, GPS tracking options that provide full transparency and disclosure about where their packages actually are and when they can expect them.
+The easiest way to address this issue is to provide customers with real-time, GPS tracking options that provide full transparency and disclosure about where their packages actually are and when they can expect them.
 To make it even better, give your customers the flexibility to choose their preferred delivery window (date and time) to avoid any further complications.
 Simply put, don’t shy away from interacting with your customers!

-Last Mile Delivery is a challenging landscape.
+Last mile delivery is a challenging landscape.
 But cloud-based SaaS technology solutions like Dista have been designed to empower your last-mile deliveries with customized solutions for your business needs.